Do You Really Need a Professional Resume in Today’s Market?September 25, 2021

 This article explains the most effective job search techniques you can employ during and after the pandemic.
 Job search is a difficult skill for many of us, but it can be improved while gaining other business skills during your job search.

 Change Your Mindset

 Get Comfortable Networking

 Networking is a great skill, but it’s difficult for many of us to get motivated and reach out to others.
 Networking events are on the rise where you can attend and meet people from different industries and companies.
 Keeping up with your online networking skills is also recommended.

 The quickest and most effective way to network online is to look for like-minded professional groups on sites such as LinkedIn and Facebook.
 Search for groups that interest you and join them.
 Become comfortable networking by adding comments, posting, or sharing relevant business posts.
 Make yourself visible.
 Always keep the conversation professional and on relevant business topics – no politics, religion, or other personal topics.
-As you become known in a group, you never know who may reach out to you with an open position at their company (did you know that referral candidates have a 15% higher rate of being hired than someone who responds to a job ad?).
+As you become known in a group, you never know who may reach out to you with an open position at their company (keep in mind that referral candidates have a 15% higher rate of being hired than someone who responds to a job ad).

 It also helps to network with friends, former colleagues, mentors, etc. Tell them your story and ask them about their story.
 Share a video chat to get comfortable using that platform.
-Not comfortable with Zoom?
-Practice with a friend or family member to learn the correct settings to showcase yourself favorably in case you have a video interview.
+If you are not comfortable with Zoom, practice with a friend or family member to learn the correct settings to showcase yourself favorably in case you have a video interview.
 Video interviews are increasingly more common today.

 Create a List of Targeted Companies

 Take the time to sit down in a quiet place and reflect on what you want to do in your career.
 List the companies you are interested in and job titles.
 Focus on these companies and reach out to them in several ways: